 'What are you talking about?!
 We need to help Aang!'

-His expression hardened in what she had come to know as the brother-look.
+His expression hardened into the brother-look.
 'Dad left me in charge of keeping you safe.
 I'm not about to let you get burned to a crisp!'

 With her free hand, she popped the cap on her water canteen.
 'If I'd known you be such a pain, I would never had healed you from that circus-freak's chi block!'
 And with a sharp gesture, she sent the contents of the canteen surging into his chest, knocking him back half a dozen feet.